threefoldfoundation/rexplorer/examples/getalladdresses/readme.md

-Prints all used addresses on the commandline
+Prints all used addresses on the commandline.

+## Usage
-Execute `go run main.go` in this folder
+Execute `go run main.go` in this folder.